ShaneCurcuru/mutualaidarlington.org/gethelp.md

 - **Internet** See the [list of all internet deals/discounts due to COVID](/telecom), and also [Comcast offers some free internet services](https://corporate.comcast.com/covid-19)
 - **Phone, Internet** [Mass Lifeline services provide phone and internet](https://www.mass.gov/service-details/lifeline-services) at reduced rates to low-income families

-## Hyper-Local Volunteers: Neighborhood Pods
+## Hyper-Local Volunteers: Arlington Helps Pods

-Some Arlington neighborhoods have "[Pods](/pods)", or local volunteer communities centered around a few blocks or streets.
-See what [volunteer pods are available](/pods) so far, or sign up for your own!
+The [Arlington Helps volunteer group](https://www.arlingtonhelps.org/) is helping many neighborhoods setup "[Pods](https://www.arlingtonhelps.org/pods)", or local volunteer communities centered around a few blocks or streets.
+See what [volunteer pods are available](/pods) so far to reach out to.

 ## Other Great Resources?
 What Should We Add?